ProfsDev/Inventory-Management-System/README.md

    git clone https://github.com/ProfsDev/Inventory-Management-System.git
    ```
 2. Open the project in your preferred IDE (IntelliJ IDEA, Eclipse, etc)
+3. Create a database instance with the name `Inventory_Management`
-3. Build the project:
+4. Build the project:
     ```
     mvn clean install
     ```

-4. Run the application:
+5. Run the application:
     ```
     mvn spring-boot:run
     ```